-It may be granted that things do exist apart from the mind, but it may still be argued that they do not exist independently of the act of cognising.
-This aphorism is proposed to solve this difficulty.
+It may be granted that things do exist apart from the mind, but it may still be argued that they do not exist independent this difficulty.
 Whence is the object produced?
 If from the cognising agent, it may further be asked whether it is one mind that produces the object or many.
-If one, the existence of an object thought of in a moment preceding the thought of another object, cannot be possible.
+If one, the existence of an object thought of in a moment preceding the thought of another object, can not be possible.
 This, however, is not the case, for even when my mind has ceased to think of an object it is possible for the mind of my friend to think of the very same object at any subsequent time; as also for me to recognise the self-same object when I should again recur to it.
-It is impossible for objects to be the result of many minds inasmuch as it is a rule with respect to all mental creations, as dreams, that they should be the result of a single mind.
+It is impossible for objects to be the result of many minds inasmuch as it is a respect to all mental creations, as dreams, that they should be the result of a single mind.
 Hence objects cannot be said to be the result of the cognising agent.